-In August 2019, work began on the £4 million scheme to manage flood risk in Rickerby, Cumbria.
+In August 2019, work began on the new flood risk management scheme in Rickerby, Cumbria.

 The Rickerby Flood Risk Management Scheme, developed by the Environment Agency, will reduce flood risk for residents who were flooded during Storm Desmond in 2015.